 In fact, I enabled every single setting on this screen (exactly as shown) and got silky smooth frame rates.
 I have no idea what the setup program is setting when it uses maximum detail, but if you use custom instead it seems to work great.

 For the icing on the cake, this game is capable of widescreen resolutions outside of those shown in the setup program.
 Bust out regedit again and navigate to this key:

 HKEY_CURRENT_USER\Software\Lionhead Studios Ltd\Black & White\BWSetup

-if you still have trouble with black and white, check out the official forums hosted by lionhead. good luck!
+If you still have trouble with Black & White, check out the official forums hosted by Lionhead.
+Good luck!